sachit3022/compositional-generation/README.md

 For CelebA first you have call the generate samples, which would generate samples, To evaluate CS and FID, refer to evaluate script in the evaluate/
 If you donot want to train, we provide all the results along with te checkpoint in the follwing spreadsheet.
 You can download the checkpoint and evaluate.

+#### Evaluation
+Detail description of the metrics is provided in the paper.
+- JSD
+- Confirmity Score
+- R2 Score
+- Diversity
+- FID
+- Qualitative evaluations

 <table>
   <tr>
     <th>Support</th>